bulib/dataWebsite/manage/dmptool.md

 + [Sloan Foundation](https://dmptool.org/requirements_templates/77/basic.docx)
 + [Department of Defense](https://dmptool.org/requirements_templates/260/basic.docx)

 Use these templates to review the requirements for your data management plan and to start writing.
+The image below shows some of the templates free accessible from the DMPTool.

 <img src="{{ site.baseurl }}/assets/images/guides/dmptool-templates.jpeg" class="img-responsive" alt="DMPTool Templates"/>